Graham Norton Set To Tour New Zealand For The Very First Time With: An Evening With Graham Norton

 Tuesday 1st April – Kiri Te Kanawa Theatre – Auckland

-Tickets to the general public go on sale at 11:00am (local time) on 11th October.
+Tickets to the general public go on sale at 11:00am today, 11th October.

 Visit tegdainty.com for more information.